JJ/granada-off/text/geekery.md

 >in the Alhambra?
 Yes.
 Just look up, look at the patterns, and look at
 >it with the eyes of mathematics.

 Brush up your math first.
-Because to walk of the beaten track you need sturdy boots and math.
+Because to walk off the beaten track you need sturdy boots and math.
 Remember studying symmetry groups?
 I do not, either.
 Anyway, it is basically a way of covering a surface by picking up a motif, twisting, moving it, and flipping it.
 Get a black and